Can you use a credit card at an ATM?

 Here are frequently asked questions about using your credit card at an ATM.

-The cost of a cash advance can vary with each transaction.
-When using a credit card to withdraw cash at an ATM, here are some of the common costs you might incur:
+The cost of a credit card cash advance can vary, but here are some of the common costs that come with cash advances:

 - Cash advance APR: The APR is usually higher on cash advances than on regular purchases.